Why Diversity Matters

 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.

 At College of the Holy Cross, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This college is ranked at #75 in male to female diversity nationwide.
 The undergraduate population is comprised of 1,372 males and 1,357 females.

 Explore Male/Female Diversity at College of the Holy Cross

-If available, the chart below includes the male to female percentage among College of the Holy Cross' faculty, as well as students.
+If available, the chart below includes the male to female percentage among College of the Holy Cross' undergraduate students.

 Meet Students From All 50 States: Very High Geographic Diversity

 Looking to attend a school where you can meet students from all over the U.S. and the world?

 We've decided upon the geographic diversity of each school by looking at where matriculated undergraduates lived before they came to this school.

 Dive Into Nationwide Geographic Diversity